ingadhoc/sale/sale_ux/README.rst

 Several Improvements to sales:

 #.
+Hide sale invoicing menu (you can already filter on sales orders menu)
+#.
 Make button send by email also available on done state on sale orders.
 #.
 Make sale quotations menu only visible with technical features.
 #.
 Make sale orders menu show all sale records (quotations, and confirmed ones).